Operating Under the Influence (OUI)

 Many people are aware that driving a car while under the influence is illegal, but most people do not realize the same is applicable when operating a boat.
 Boating under the influence is very similar to driving under the influence in terms of penalties and grounds for receiving a charge.
 Just like with a motor vehicle, when issued a blood alcohol test, if the boat driver is found to have a blood alcohol content above a .08%, they are operating their boat under the influence.

-If you are currently facing a charge of operating a boat under the influence, it is important that you seek legal advice from Arizona DUI lawyers familiar with these types of cases.
-Scott David Stewart is prepared to defend your case and ensure you do not receive undue burden or trumped-up charges.
+If you are currently facing a charge of operating a boat under the influence, it is important that you seek legal advice from Phoenix DUI lawyers familiar with these types of cases.
+Stewart Law Group is prepared to defend your case and ensure you do not receive undue burden or trumped-up charges.
+Our Phoenix boating under the influence lawyers can help.

 Arizona Game and Fish Department is in charge of conducting saturation patrols and OUI checkpoints.
 These features are meant to assess boaters’ sobriety while operating their boats and to check the safety features on a boat, ensuring the well-being of everyone on the lake.
 These patrols and checkpoints help officers determine a boat driver’s sobriety, and if an officer finds probable cause, they can issue a blood alcohol test and issue a citation for operating under the influence.